-This year’s edition of the Long-Term Elcertificate Outlook includes the analysis of how these and other changes will affect the elcertificate market regarding build-up, balance and price development until 2045.
-During the past years, we have been using a fundamental model, developed together with SINTEF, covering the elcertificate and power market based on the EMPS model.
-The model is the extension of the SKM Elcertificate model covering the supply side on power plant level.
+This year’s edition of the Long-Term Elcertificate Outlook gives an updated analysis on how the current market situation will affect the elcertificate market regarding build-up, balance and price development until 2044 assuming either of the two stop mechanisms.
+During the past years we have been using a fundamental model, developed together with SINTEF, covering the elcertificate and power market based on the EMPS model.
+The model is an extension of the SKM Elcertificate model covering the supply side on power plant level.
 The detailed overview of the supply side of the market gives the basis for our forecast of new renewable production that is expected to be developed, divided both geographically and technologically.

-The Long-Term Elcert Outlook 2017 provides a stochastic approach for analysing the future development of the common Swedish-Norwegian Elcertificate market.
-The main advantage of the EMPS model is the integration of the elcertificate market within the Nordic power market that enables us taking into consideration the stochastic nature of consumption, wind and hydropower.
-The historical weather data over a long period covering different weather types is used to analyse the variability of both the future renewable production and power demand.
-This provides us with 75 different weather scenarios, each with different developments for production of renewables and consumption.
+The Long Term Elcert Outlook 2020 is providing you a stochastic approach for analysing the future development of the common Swedish-Norwegian Elcertificate market.
+The main advantages of the EMPS model are the integration of the elcertificate market within the Nordic power market and that it enables us to take into consideration the stochastic nature of consumption, wind and hydro power.
+Historical weather data for a long period covering different weather types is used to analyse the variability of both the future renewable production and power demand.
+This provides us with 75 different weather scenarios each with different developments for production of renewables and consumption.
 Among other things, the weather scenarios enable us to prepare duration curves together with average weekly prices for elcertificates with probability distribution.

-- Forecasts for expected new renewable generation and demand development
+- Recent forecasts for expected new renewable generation and demand development.

-- Development of elcertificate balance and price until 2045 for different scenarios
+- Development of elcertificate balance and price until 2044 for two scenarios:

-- Extensive report containing the summary of assumptions, discussion and analysis of the results
+- Extensive report containing assumptions, discussion and analysis of the results.

-- Stochastic approach to modelling with estimation of wind and hydro variability
+- Stochastic approach to modelling with estimation of variability of wind and hydro.

-- Fundamental scenarios analyzing the uncertainty of the market
+- Fundamental scenarios analysing the uncertainty in the market.

-- Detailed results for average weekly prices for elcertificates with probability distribution, demand and supply forecasts for elcertificates by country and technology provided in Excel-sheets
+- Detailed results with average weekly prices for elcertificates with probability distribution, demand and supply forecasts for elcertificates by country and technology in Excel-sheets.